nno24/audiometa/README.md

         <li>'TCOP': 'Copyright'</li>
         <li>'TIPL': 'Involved Persons'</li>
     </ul>
+-   Django session framework, more users can upload and use the site at the same time without conflict.
 -   Download after save
+-   Exception handling and notifications
 -   Works on all devices
 -   Responsive on all devices

 ## Features to be added/fixed
 -   Make a dropdown selection of all available id3 fields for more advanced usage.
--   If more people are using uploading at the same time, it can be an issue with querying the correct track.
-Cause when the app is rendering, saving, or downloading.. it is using the following query: "last object inserted" to the database.
-This is not a good solution.
-A better solution would be to query the uploaded file by it's name, or unique user/session ID.
 -   Posibility to add images to audio file.
 -   Some parts of the css materialize syntax is being overridden by bootstrap.
 Should be fixed.
 This is the grid system, like s12, m6, l4 etc is not working at the moment.
 Maybe only importing the Alerts module from bootstrap would do.
 -   Automatically close the meessages/Alerts after a timeout. e.g when saving, or uploading the user are notified.
 -   Enhanced UX design.
 -   Add dropzone, so possible to drag/drop files